 1. Enjoy BBQ!

 Kansas City’s barbecue is famous for a reason – the slow-cooked brisket is rubbed with spices and topped with a tangy-sweet sauce.
 If you’ve got the appetite, and the time to explore several locales, I highly recommend downloading the Kansas City BBQ app for your smartphone.
 Debuting in 2019, the app lists over 100 BBQ joints.
 Take a trail challenge, check-in, and earn badges while exploring all the KC options.
 Locals have a variety of favorites, with Gates a popular name that I heard often.
 With multiple locations throughout the city, check them out if you want a true taste of KC barbecue.
-Read more about local barbecue options here.
+There are so many fabulous Kansas City barbecue options!

 Looking for something a little more upscale?
 Try Q39.
 With two locations, one in Midtown and one in the South, you’re sure to find one conveniently located.
 Calling itself a “chef-driven barbecue” joint, Q39 is a comfortable environment for both families and groups.
 Order the burnt ends appetizer.
 My waiter recommended that I order the burnt ends burger and ask for it to be prepared “staff” style – which included cheese and onion straws.
 These were the perfect complement to the bbq sauce and spicy pickle relish.
 You can even enjoy a flight of craft beers with your dinner.
 Don’t skip the dessert either!